sergio78180/centreon/doc/en/user/configuration/10poller/02configuration.rst

 Plugins synchronisation
 =======================

-You can synchronise the plugins between your central server and your satellite servers using **rsync** software.
+You can synchronise the plugins between your central server and your remote servers using **rsync** software.

 .. warning::
    Don’t perform this action if your plugins depend on third party libraries that need to have been installed previously.